DIY Behind the Couch Table with Outlet (Free Woodworking Plans!)

 View of Article furniture Timber cognac leather sectional with the behind the couch table against the wall behind it.

 Isn’t it just perfect?!
-I love the way it fits right around our baseboards and DIY slat wall so that it can be flush to the wall.
+I love the way it fits right around our baseboards and DIY slat wall so that it can be flush with the wall.
 Otherwise, we would constantly have small things fall behind the table, don’t you agree?

 Charging station inside behind the couch table.